|Geotagging Digital Photos

 Another point to remember is that what you're really getting in terms of co-ordinates is the position of the GPS unit when you took the photo.
 If you're carrying the GPS unit, this will then be your position (not the position of the subject of your photo), which is accurate enough for many people (it's the "point of view" of the photo).
 Those striving for more accuracy will have the foresight to (if possible) put the GPS near the subject of the photo.

 One final note here is that most GPS unit take track log readings at specified intervals (i.e. every 30 seconds) - check this and adjust to your needs before you start.
 For optimal accuracy, leave the GPS unit in place for at least two of those intervals (wait one interval, take the photo, wait for the next before moving the GPS).

 I'm only going to mention four products here.
-For casual use (and if you're already using it for other reasons such as I am), the latest version of Breezebrowser Pro (www.breezesys.com) does geotagging, either manually, using Google Earth, or using a GPS tracklog.
+For casual use (and if you're already using it for other reasons such as I am), Breezebrowser Pro (www.breezesys.com) does manual geotagging or can use a GPS tracklog.

 If you use a GPS that generates a tracklog, then a good companion program is RoboGeo (www.robogeo.com), an inexpensive piece of software directly made for geotagging.
-It will allow you to do all your geotagging (automatic using GPS track logs or manual entry).
+It will allow you to do all your geotagging (automatic using GPS track logs, manual entry or Google Earth).
 Despite the complexity of what it's doing, Robogeo seems well designed and easy to use.
 Best thing is to download the demo and try it out (note that the demo version deliberately changes the co-ordinates a bit).